te222uh/MySmartGreenhouse/README.md

 -   Catch exceptions and log stack trace.
 Try to recover the IoT device service by automatic reset.
 Useful if the Wi-Fi is temporary down.

--   Flash led to visualize where in the program the device is
+-   Flash LED to visualize where in the program the device is

 ### Files and folder structure